-The theoretical perspectives that form the basis of nutrition education and their application to the development of educational strategies and programs to improve the public's eating habits will be studied.
+Prerequisite: permission of the instructor The theoretical perspectives that form the basis of nutrition education and their application to the development of educational strategies and programs to improve the public's eating habits will be studied.
 Developments in nutrition education research, the role of the political and legislative process in health promotion, and the effectiveness of nutrition education interventions will be examined.
 Note: Students who have received credit for HUE 314 or HUEC 3314 or 4414 may not take this course for credit.
-(Also listed as NUTR 4414) Laboratory Required
+Laboratory Required